-If you would like to watch the full conference talk from NCTM, click here.
+This blog post was written by Cristina Heffernan and Dr. Hilary Kreisberg.
+If you would like to watch the full conference talk at NCTM click here.

 Artificial Intelligence (AI) is all around you:

 The GPS mapping tool you use on your phone may notice that the route you are on will take longer today due to an accident or road construction, so it offers another route for you.